 What are the common signs of autistic burnout?

-Persistent exhaustion, brain fog, emotional dysregulation (difficulty managing emotions), increased sensory sensitivities, and loss of executive functioning are key signs.
+Key signs include persistent exhaustion, brain fog, emotional dysregulation (difficulty managing emotions), heightened sensory sensitivities, and loss of executive functioning.

 How can I tell the difference between autistic burnout and ordinary stress?

 Ordinary stress improves with rest.
-Autistic burnout involves long-term depletion and loss of previously manageable skills.
-It doesn’t resolve with a weekend off.
+Autistic burnout, on the other hand, involves long-term depletion and loss of skills you could handle before.
+It does not resolve with a weekend off.

 How can I recover from autistic burnout?